 It is true, the Ibanez model is especially popular among metal guitar players.
 But, punk rockers have also found use in its ergonomic shape, playability, and slick design.

 Doyle Wolfgang von Frankenstein used an Ibanez Iceman during the early days of his stint with esteemed NYC punk rockers, the Misfits.
 Post-hardcore hero, At The Drive-In’s Omar Rodriguez-Lopez, often used the Ibanez AX120 and the Ibanez Jet-King.
-Noodles and Dexter Holland of the Offspring also opt for Ibanez models to create their well-known brand of pop-punk.
+Noodles and Dexter Holland of the Offspring also opt for Ibanez Custom models to create their well-known brand of pop-punk.

 Epiphone (ES 335, Phant-O-Matic, Les Paul Custom)